The Growth Rate of Tri-Colored Sum-Free Sets: Introduction

 If $X \subset G^n$ is a set with no three-term arithmetic progressions, then $\{ (\vctr{x}, \vctr{x}, -2 \vctr{x}) : \vctr{x} \in X \}$ is sum-free with target $\vctr{0}$, so lower bounds on sets without three-term arithmetic progressions are also bounds on sum-free sets.
 The reverse does not hold: the largest known three-term arithmetic progression free subsets of $C_3^n$ (where $C_q$ is the cyclic group of order $q$) are of size $2.217^n$~\cite{Edel}.
 Before this paper, the largest known sum-free sets in $C_3^n$ were of size $2.519^n$~\cite{Alon-Shpilka-Umans}; this paper will raise the bound to $2.755^n$ and show that this bound is tight.

-Letting $r_3(G^n)$ denote the largest subset of $G^n$ with no three-term arithmetic progressions, the question of whether $\lim \sup_{n \to \infty} r_3(G^n)^{1/n} < |G|$ was open, until very recently, for every abelian $G$ containing elements of order greater than two.
-The breakthrough work of Croot, Lev, and Pach~\cite{CrootLP} applied the polynomial method to prove that strict inequality holds when $G$ is cyclic of order 4, and Ellenberg and Gijswijt~\cite{EllenbergG} build upon their ideas to prove it for cyclic groups of odd prime order.
+Letting $r_3(G^n)$ denote the largest subset of $G^n$ with no three-term arithmetic progressions, the question of whether $\lim \sup_{n \to \infty} r_3(G^n)^{1/n} < |G|$ was open, until recently, for every abelian $G$ containing elements of order greater than two.
+The breakthrough work of Croot, Lev, and Pach~\cite{CrootLP} introduced a polynomial method to prove that strict inequality holds when $G$ is cyclic of order 4, and Ellenberg and Gijswijt~\cite{EllenbergG} built upon their ideas to prove it for cyclic groups of odd prime order.
 Blasiak et al.~\cite{BCCGNSU} applied the same method to prove upper bounds for sum-free sets in $G^n$ for any fixed finite abelian group $G$.